-Disclosure of a scientific or technical nature in this AIF in respect of the material mineral resource properties of IVN, the Oyu Tolgoi Project and the Ovoot Tolgoi Coal Project, was prepared by or under the overall supervision of IVN's Resource Manager, Stephen Torr.
+Disclosure of a scientific or technical nature in this AIF in respect of the the Oyu Tolgoi Project was prepared by or under the overall supervision of IVN's Resource Manager, Stephen Torr.
 Mr. Torr is an employee of IVN.

-The Oyu Tolgo Technical Report was prepared by the following qualified persons: Bernard Peters, B. Eng.
+IDP10 was prepared by the following qualified persons: Bernard Peters, B. Eng.
 (Mining), Aus.
 I.M.M. of AMEC Minproc, who was responsible for overall preparation of the report and, in particular, the open pit design and mineral reserve estimate of the report; Scott Jackson, B.Sc.
-(Hons), CFSG,

-M.Aus.I.M.M., of Quantitative Geoscience Pty Ltd., who was responsible for preparation of the sections on Geology and Mineral Resources; John Vann, B.App.Sc., B.Sc.
-(Hons), M.Sc., F.Aus.I.M.M., M.A.I.G, M.S.E.G., of Quantitative Geoscience Pty Ltd., who was responsible for preparation of the sections on Geology and Mineral Resources; Albert Chance, B.App.Sc, Association of Professional Engineers of the Province of British Columbia (no. 16370), an employee of Golder Associates Ltd, who was responsible for the subsection on Open Pit Mine Geotechnical in the Oyu Tolgoi Technical Report; and Dean David, B. AppSc (Metallurgy), M Aus.I.M.M., of AMEC Minproc, who was responsible for preparation of the processing section.
+(Hons), CFSG, M.Aus.I.M.M., of Quantitative Geoscience Pty Ltd., who was responsible for preparation of the mineral resources estimate of the report; John Vann, B.App.Sc., B.Sc.
+(Hons), M.Sc., F.Aus.I.M.M., M.A.I.G, M.S.E.G., of Quantitative Geoscience Pty Ltd., who was responsible for preparation of the mineral resources section of the report; Albert Chance, B.App.Sc, Association of Professional Engineers of the Province of British Columbia (no. 16370), an employee of Golder Associates Ltd, who was responsible for the subsection on Open Pit Mine Geotechnical in the report; George Stephan, MBA, Engineer of Mines, Qualified Professional Member Mining and Metallurgical Society of America, an employee of Stantec (formerly McIntosh Engineering) was responsible for the underground mineral reserves estimate of the report; Jarek Jakubec, C.Eng., an employee of SRK Consulting Inc., was responsible for preparation of the subsection on Underground Mine Geotechnical Sections; Dean David, B. AppSc (Metallurgy), M Aus.I.M.M., of AMEC Minproc, who was responsible for preparation of the processing section; and Bruce Brown, PE PhD, Association of Professional Engineers of the Province of British Columbia (no. 16262), employed by Rio Tinto Technology and Innovation as Principal Advisor - Water, Waste and Tailings, was responsible for preparation of the Tailings Storage Facility Sections.